DoctorKhan/The-Human-Experiment-Book/output/final/Old_Book.md

 ##### The Great Social Restructuring: From Matrilineal to Patrilineal

-Dr. Chen's analysis revealed one of the most significant changes implemented during the Igigi takeover: the systematic shift from matrilineal to patrilineal social organization during what mythologies call the "age of heroes."
+Dr. Chen's analysis revealed one of the most significant changes implemented during the Igigi takeover: the systematic shift from matrilineal to patrilineal social organization during what mythologies call the "age of legends."

 **The Original Matrilineal System (Anunnaki Period):**